metabase/metabase/docs/databases/connecting.md

 ### Choose when Metabase syncs and scans

 Turn this option **ON** to manage the queries that Metabase uses to stay up to date with your database.
-For more information, see [Database syncing and scanning](#database-syncing-and-scanning).
+For more information, see [Syncing and scanning databases](#syncing-and-scanning-databases).

 ### Scheduling database syncs